mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

     readout gradient waveforms.

--   We achieve spiral fMRI with sub-millimeter resolution (0.8 mm, FOV 230 mm), acquired in a single shot (36 slices in 3.3s).
+-   We achieve spiral fMRI with sub-millimeter resolution (0.8 mm, FOV 230 mm), acquired in a single shot (36 slices in 3.3 s).

 -   Spiral images exhibit intrinsic geometric congruency to anatomical scans, and spatially specific activation patterns.